manoj2000-crypto/InOutStockerApp/README.md

 # InOutStockerApp

 InOutStockerApp is an Android inventory management app built entirely in Kotlin.
-It uses the device’s back camera to scan QR codes on goods and talks to PHP APIs on the backend.
+It uses the device’s back camera or a built-in or external scanning device to scan QR codes on goods and talks to PHP APIs on the backend.
 Every action (audit, inward, outward) only works after a successful scan.

 ---